markus-gerber/vnv-heap/evaluation/README.md

 cd artifact
 ```

-For your convenience, the development and evaluation environment can easily be set-up via docker containers.
+For your convenience, the development and evaluation environment can easily be set-up via Docker containers.
 To do this, please follow the next steps.

 First, install Docker: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/).